1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.2.md

  - water is continually evaporating from the leave cells exposed to air
  - This provides evaportive cooling and nutrient uptake
  - When tranpirating the stomata is open allowing CO2 to come in.
- - The cohesive properties of water allowing
+ - The cohesive properties of water allowing water to come up to be eaportated
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDU3NjQ3NTksLTMxOTEzMzg4OSwxND
+eyJoaXN0b3J5IjpbLTQ4NjE4OTE4NSwtMzE5MTMzODg5LDE0Nz
-c3OTkzMDQ2LDQ2OTAyMzIwMV19
+c5OTMwNDYsNDY5MDIzMjAxXX0=
 -->